Data reduction for directed feedback vertex set on graphs without long induced cycles: LP-based approximation

 Hence assume $x_{{v_i}{v_{i+1}}}=1-\epsilon_i$ for some $\epsilon_i\geq 0$, where at least one $\epsilon_i>0$.
 For every $j\geq i+1$ we have $x_{{v_i}{v_j}}\geq 1-\sum_{i \leq i < q}\epsilon_q$ by transitivity.
 Hence, $x_{{v_0}{v_\ell}}\geq 1-\sum_{1 \leq q < \ell}\epsilon_q$.
 Then $x_{{v_\ell} {v_1}}\leq \sum_{1 \leq q < \ell}\epsilon_q$ and $y_{v_1}+y_{v_\ell}\geq 1-\sum_{1 \leq q < \ell}\epsilon_q$.

 If $\sum_{1 \leq q < \ell}\epsilon_q\leq 2/3$, then $y_{v_1}+y_{v_\ell}\geq 1/3$ and $C$ collects weight at least~$1/3$.
 Otherwise we have $\sum_{1 \leq q < \ell}\epsilon_q > 2/3$.
-Hence, we can write $\sum_{1\leq i<\ell}x_{{v_i}{v_{i+1}}}=\ell - \sum_{1\leq i<\ell}\epsilon_i\geq \sum_{1\leq i<\ell}(1-y_{v_i}-y_{v_{i+1}})=\ell-y_{v_1}-y_{v_\ell}-2\sum_{1 < i < \ell}y_i$.
-Plugging in the inequality we obtain $2/3< \sum_{1\leq i<\ell}\epsilon_i \leq y_{v_1}+y_{v_\ell}+2\sum_{2\leq i<\ell-1}y_{v_i}$.
+Hence, we can write Plugging in the inequality we obtain $2/3< \sum_{1\leq i<\ell}\epsilon_i \leq y_{v_1}+y_{v_\ell}+2\sum_{2\leq i<\ell-1}y_{v_i}$.
 Hence, $C$ collects more than weight $1/3$. \end{proof}

-Denote the optimal solution value for the cycles ILP relaxation by $h^*$, the optimal solution value for the order ILP relaxation by $x^*$, and the optimal ILP solution value by $k$.
-Then $\Oof(k/(\log k\log\log k))\leq h^*\leq 3x^*\leq 3k$, where the first inequality follows from \cite{seymour1995packing}.
+Denote the optimal solution value for the relaxation of the cycles ILP by $h^*$, the optimal solution value for the relaxation of the order ILP by $x^*$, and the optimal ILP solution value by $k$.
+Then $k/(4\log 4k \log\ln 4k)\leq h^*\leq 3x^*\leq 3k$, where the first inequality follows from \cite{seymour1995packing}.

-\begin{corollary} We can approximate in polynomial time the cycles ILP relaxation up to factor $3$. \end{corollary}
+\begin{corollary} We can approximate in polynomial time the relaxation of the cycles ILP up to factor $3$.
+Hence, we obtain an $\Oof(\log k\log\log k)$ approximation in polynomial time. \end{corollary}

-\section{Hardness of \textsc{Directed Chordless Path}}
+\section{Hardness of directed chordless path}

 The \textsc{Directed Chordless $(s,v,t)$-Path} problem asks, given a graph $G$, vertices $s,v,t$, and integer $d$, whether there exists an induced $s$-$t$-path in $G$ of length at most $d$ containing~$v$.
 The W[1]-hardness of the problem on general (directed and undirected) graphs was proved in~\cite{haas2006chordless}.
 We show hardness on directed acyclic graphs via a reduction from \textsc{Grid Tiling}.